+The final leaf is visible.
 The last leaf to emerge prior to heading is called the flag leaf.
 This leaf is shorter than the preceding leaves.
 The plant is considered to be in the flag leaf stage when the leaf tip is visible in the whorl.
 The last two or three leaves will fully expand during this period.